acm-ndsu/Byte-le-2024/docs/source/mobbot.rst

 Improved Drivetrain |id|                                   This tech will increase your movement, allowing MOB-BOT to
                                                            **move up to 2 tiles per turn**!

-Superior Drivetrain |sd|                                   Grants an additional movement, allowing MOB-BOT to **move**
+Superior Drivetrain |sd|                                   Grants an additional increase in movement, allowing MOB-BOT
-                                                           **up to 3 tiles per turn**!
+                                                           to **move up to 3 tiles per turn**!
 How wonderful!

 Overdrive Drivetrain |od|                                  The ultimate movement upgrade.
 MOB-BOT can now **move up to**
                                                            **4 tiles per turn**!
 Burn rubber!

-Improved Mining |im|                                       A decent upgrade from your basic Mining Robotics.
+Improved Mining |im|                                       A decent upgrade from basic Mining Robotics.
 MOB-BOT
                                                            will now **gain 2 pieces of ore** when you mine!

-Superior Mining |sm|                                       This mysterious new tech brings MOB-BOT's efficiency to a new
+Superior Mining |sm|                                       This upgraded mining technology brings MOB-BOT's efficiency
-                                                           level.
+                                                           to a new level.
 MOB-BOT will **gain 3 pieces of ore** when mining!
 Sensational!

 Overdrive Mining |om|                                      MOB-BOT has become the mining machine it was always meant to
                                                            be.
-MOB-BOT will now **gain 4 pieces of ore** per turn!
+MOB-BOT will now **gain 4 pieces of ore** when mining!
                                                            Bring in the money!

 Dynamite |dyn|                                             Become more efficient with your mining!
 Dynamite will explode
                                                            **3 turns** after being placed, mining multiple ores at once!

 Landmines |lm|                                             The other company keeps taking valuable ores, so let's set
-                                                           traps for them... ``>:D`` Landmines will steal ores from the opponent when detonated.
+                                                           traps for them... ``>:D`` Landmines **steal ores** from the opponent when activated.

 EMPs |emp|                                                 EMPs are the rich Bot's landmine!
-EMPs will steal more from
+EMPs **steal more ores**
-                                                           the opponent than a normal landmine.
+                                                           from the opponent than a normal landmine.
 Phenomenal!
+                                                           NOTE: once purchased, Trap Defusal cannot be purchased.

 Trap Defusal |diffuse|                                     Fight back against the traps that are set against you.
 Trap
                                                            defusing will deactivate any trap placed by the enemy (as long as you don't step on it)!
+                                                           NOTE: once purchased, EMPs cannot be purchased.
 ========================================================== =============================================================

 For more information on Dynamite, Landmines, and EMPs, go to :doc:`placeables`.